 Symptoms of Round Ligament Pain

-This condition is characterized by a sharp, stabbing pain either in the lower belly or groin, occurring intermittently on one or both sides of the body (more frequently on the right side).
+This round ligament pain is characterized by a sharp, stabbing pain either in the lower belly or groin, occurring intermittently on one or both sides of the body (more frequently on the right side).
 This pain typically only lasts a few seconds.
 It can occur at any time, but is often exacerbated with rapid movements, sneezing, coughing, laughing or standing up too quickly.

 Causes of Round Ligament Pain